Schwab US Dividend Equity ETF Faces Fund Outflows - TipRanks.com

-Schwab US Dividend Equity ETF ( $SCHD ) has risen by 0.15% in the past week.
-It has experienced a 5-day net outflow of $221.4 million.
+Schwab US Dividend Equity ETF ( $SCHD ) has fallen by 1.36% in the past week.
+It has experienced a 5-day net outflow of $104.74 million.

 This is due, in part, to market sentiment on some of the ETF’s largest holdings.
 For example: